Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more about Scout's Real Estate Data

-With a population of 1,418, 594 total housing units (homes and apartments), and a median house value of $215,811, house prices in Princeton are solidly below the national average.
+With 1,418 people, 594 houses or apartments, and a median cost of homes of $215,811, house prices in Princeton are solidly below the national average.

 Single-family detached homes are the single most common housing type in Princeton, accounting for 60.49% of the town's housing units.
 Other types of housing that are prevalent in Princeton include duplexes, homes converted to apartments or other small apartment buildings ( 23.25%), mobile homes or trailers ( 13.98%), and a few row houses and other attached homes ( 1.28%).